 Challenges and Appeals to Pennsylvania’s Instant Check System

 Once your application is denied, you only have 30 days to challenge the Pennsylvania Instant Check System decision.
-Sean Logue and his team of attorneys can work within that time frame to figure out the reason for your denial.
+Sean Logue and his team of trained and dedicated criminal defense attorneys can work within that time frame to figure out the reason for your denial.
 If PICS made a mistake, they can help you file a PICS challenge and pursue it.
 There are challenge forms online at this link.
 The form is SP4-197 and can be found near the bottom of the page.
 The form must be filed in Harrisburg at the Pennsylvania State Police PICS Firearms Unit on Elmerton Avenue.

 Below is a list of more common mistakes that have been successfully challenged: